The Flying Doctors: R.F.D.S.

 By 1993, the ratings were in decline, and few original characters remained in the much-changed cast.
 The show was then revamped under the title R.F.D.S. (working title: The New Flying Doctors), and its setting was changed to Broken Hill.
-The spin-off ran for one season on the Nine Network from January 21, 1993 to February 4, 1994 and screened internationally.

 The only original cast members that were retained in the show were supporting cast members Maurie Fields and Val Jellay as Vic and Nancy Buckley, along with Sophie Lee as Penny Wellings.
 The storyline had the Buckleys move from Cooper's Crossing pub to Broken Hill.

-The show lasted just one season in this new incarnation.
+The spin-off aired on the Nine Network from 21 January 1993 to 4 February 1994.
+It lasted just one season in this new incarnation.

 Australian pay-TV channel Fox Classics secured the rights to the program from 3 July 2006.
-Streaming services currently include the spin-off as the tenth season of The Flying Doctors.
+Streaming services include the spin-off as the tenth season of The Flying Doctors.

 The show is not to be confused with the series RFDS, which shares the same premise but was produced by Endemol Shine Australia and aired on Seven Network from 2021.